Dethfromabun/pdsnd_github/README.md

 Exploring US Bikeshare Data

 ### Description
-Describe what your project is about and what it does
+My project is a python program that takes user input and uses that to filter and display Bikeshare data with the user.

 ### Files used
 Include the files used